 Recognizing the importance of health care to our veterans, the Arizona ALA also provides two health care scholarships.
 They also award a $1,000 scholarship for political science or public programs education.
 Local units, at their discretion, also provide scholarships to meet the needs of their local communities and veterans.

-Oro Valley’s Unit 133 holds an annual Family Day for the 1-285th Arizona Army National Guard unit.
+79 volunteers from the Oro Valley’s American Legion Family Post 132 supported their annual Family Day for the 1-285th Arizona Army National Guard unit.

 The American Legion Auxiliary supports military families by easing the burden of the cost of their children’s education through various scholarship opportunities and by participating in community service projects in local communities that focus on veterans, military families, or children.
 The Auxiliary also supports military families by providing learning opportunities and instructional resources for important things every good citizen should know, such as learning about the Constitution and flying the flag on patriotic holidays.